Philosophy of human rights

 The philosophy of human rights attempts to examine the underlying basis of the concept of human rights and critically looks at its content and justification.
 Several theoretical approaches have been advanced to explain how and why the concept of human rights developed.

 One of the oldest Western philosophies on human rights is that they are a product of a natural law, stemming from different philosophical or religious grounds.
 Other theories hold that human rights codify moral behavior which is a human social product developed by a process of biological and social evolution (associated with Hume).
 Human rights are also described as a sociological pattern of rule setting (as in the sociological theory of law and the work of Weber).
 These approaches include the notion that individuals in a society accept rules from legitimate authority in exchange for security and economic advantage (as in Rawls) – a social contract.
-The two theories that dominate contemporary human rights discussion are the interest theory and the will theory.
-Interest theory argues that the principal function of human rights is to protect and promote certain essential human interests, while will theory attempts to establish the validity of human rights based on the unique human capacity for freedom.
+Contemporary discussions on human rights are largely shaped by two dominant theories: the interest theory and the will theory.
+The interest theory holds that the primary function of human rights is to protect and promote fundamental human interests, whereas the will theory bases the justification of human rights on the uniquely human capacity for autonomy and freedom.